kadiraktastr/newsApi/README.md

 This is a demo app which use newsapi

 ## Features
  -DailyFeed iOS App designed.

--Favorite Articles.
+- Favorite Articles.

--Search anything.
+- Search anything.

--Pagination
+- Pagination

+- Dark Mode

+- Share Article Url

 ## Screenshots